Advertiser Disclosure

 Jet off to Hawaii!
 Image Credit: Katie Seemann

-Hawaii is easily one of the most popular destinations for U.S. travelers, but it is very expensive to get there.
+Hawaii is easily one of the most popular destinations for U.S. travelers, but it’s very expensive to get there.
 That’s where your points and miles come in!

-One of our favorite uses of Membership Rewards points is transferring them to Singapore Airlines KrisFlyer to book round-trip flights on Alaska Airlines to Hawaiian islands like Maui or Kauai for as few as 24,000 KrisFlyer miles — an incredible price considering the average cash fares to the islands.
+One of our favorite uses of Membership Rewards points is to transfer them to Singapore Airlines KrisFlyer to book round-trip flights on Alaska Airlines to Hawaiian islands like Maui or Kauai for as few as 24,000 KrisFlyer miles — an incredible price considering cash fares to the islands can be quite expensive.

-For the most part, flights from most major West Coast gateways can be booked for 24,000 miles round-trip, while flights from the Midwest or East Coast will cost 35,000.
+You can find the entire KrisFlyer award chart for flights on Alaska Airlines here.
+For the most part, flights from most major West Coast gateways can be booked for 24,000 miles round-trip, while flights from the Midwest or East Coast will cost slightly more at 25,000.

 Here’s a look at some round-trip flight options: